Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\item \textit{Runtime Values.} Some agents~\cite{AUTOSD, LDB} mimic manual debugging to set breakpoints, so as to capture runtime values for variables.
+\headt{Dynamic Analysis.} In addition to static analysis, existing agents also use dynamic analysis tools to monitor program execution and collect runtime behaviors for agents.
+For example, AgentFL~\cite{AgentFL} uses the \textit{java.lang.instrument} package~\cite{javalanginstrument} to record all method call traces during the execution of failed tests, which can facilitate more accurate fault localization.
+Some agents~\cite{AUTOSD, LDB} mimic manual debugging to set breakpoints, so as to capture runtime values for variables.
 The runtime values can be integrated into the prompt along with requirements to aid in defect localization.
+Besides, coverage also serves as important feedback for whether each code element is executed by tests or not.
+For example, prior agents~\cite{CoverUp, TELPA, LLM4CBI} leverage tools such as SlipCover~\cite{SlipCover}, Pynguin~\cite{Pynguin}, and Gcov~\cite{Gcov} to collect the coverage information.